 - A space classified as a PRCS may be reclassified as a NPRCS.
-If all of the following characteristics are removed from a PRCS, an individual trained in confined space entry can complete the form to reclassify the confined space. - o Contains, or has a potential to contain, a hazardous atmosphere. - o Contains a material that has the potential for engulfing an Entrant. - o Has an internal configuration such that an Entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section. - o Contains any other recognized serious safety or health hazard.

-- However, if entry into the PRCS is required for the reclassification, permit-required confined space entry procedures must be followed. - Reclassification status may be maintained for the duration of the entry as long as the hazards remain eliminated.
-If the reclassification is to be permanent, the confined space inventory must be updated to reflect the change, and all signage identifying the confined space as a PRCS removed. - The ESH Department shall be notified of any reclassification prior to entry.
+If all the following characteristics are removed from a PRCS, a supervisor, in collaboration with the ESH Department, can reclassify the confined space. - o Contains, or has the potential to contain, a hazardous atmosphere. - o Contains material that has the potential for engulfing an Entrant. - Has an internal configuration such that an Entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section. - o Contains any other recognized serious safety or health hazard. - However, if entry into the PRCS is required for the reclassification, permit-required confined space entry procedures must be followed. - Reclassification status may be maintained for the duration of the entry as long as the hazards remain eliminated.
+If the reclassification is to be permanent, the confined space inventory must be updated to reflect the change, and all signage identifying the confined space as a PRCS removed.